Stay up to date

 - Assessments and Engineering

-This would ensure the purple team is producing the greatest ROI when tailored and real-world scenarios in the context of their organisation drive the defensive strategy.
+This would ensure the purple team is producing the greatest ROI when tailored, and real-world scenarios in their organisation drive the defensive strategy.

 Discuss your concerns today

 Cyphere have real-world expertise across multiple sectors delivering red teaming, penetration testing and security validation exercises for more than 10 years.
 By utilising our sector-specific expertise and offensive security skill-set, we help organisations continually assess and mitigate their risks across the estate.

 Tailored scenarios such as purple teamservices aree a testament to how security providers (where required) should have the flexibility to work as team players than ‘report and run’ consultancy.